A Lake Tahoe Snow Report on the Best Snowfall Months

-Check out our Tahoe Snow Report, or “snow guide,” on the best snowfall months in Lake Tahoe
+Check out our Lake Tahoe Snow Report, or “snow guide,” on the best snowfall months in Lake Tahoe

-If you are planning a trip to Lake Tahoe to ski or ride (after hearing about its legendary snowfall in past winters) you might be wondering which month might be best to visit for the best snow.
+If you are planning a trip to Lake Tahoe to ski or ride (after hearing about legendary Tahoe snowfall in past winters) you might be wondering which month might be best to visit for the best Tahoe snow.
 We’ve put together a Lake Tahoe snow report on tips on when to visit to find the best snow for skiing, snowboarding, sledding, and so much more.

 The 13 ski areas around Lake Tahoe normally open sometime in November, however, the snow base may not have really established itself for the season yet, so in the early season, only a few trails may be open and some rocks may be uncovered depending on the early snowfall.
-However starting early December, some good conditions can normally be found.
+However starting early December, some good Lake Tahoe snow conditions can normally be found.

-Here is a Tahoe snow report using overall statistics to help plan your trip: (using the last 10 years with measurements taken from the top of Donner Pass)
+Here is a Lake Tahoe snow report using overall statistics to help plan your trip: (using the last 10 years with measurements taken from the top of Donner Pass)

 - December has an average of 75 inches of snow.

 - You may think that skiing is done by May, but not so for Lake Tahoe.
 With a good winter, some resorts stay open through May and this past summer some made it through July!
-And some years had over 40 inches of snow in May.
+And some years had over 40 inches of Tahoe snow in May.
 However, the average snowfall for May is 11 inches.